Export-Import Bank of the United States.

 Boeing 777 aircraft.

 Information on Decision: Information on the final decision for this transaction will be available in the “Summary Minutes of Meetings of Board of Directors” on http://exim.gov/newsandevents/boardmeetings/board/.

 Confidential Information: Please note that this notice does not include confidential or proprietary business information; information which, if disclosed, would violate the Trade Secrets Act; or information which would jeopardize jobs in the United States by supplying information that competitors could use to compete with companies in the United States.

-Business Compliance Analyst, Office of the Chief Financial Officer.
+Agency Clearance Officer, Office of the Chief Information Officer.

 BILLING CODE 6690-01-P